Rochester Esplanade, Kent

 As part of the Trust’s commitment to the local community a group of students from various colleges from the Rochester area undertook an educational visit to our facilities to see for themselves the incredible project in the making whilst listening to a presentation from MD, Mathew Haslam.

-Installation of the benches, one of which is 3.5 metres in length, is ongoing and the project is expected to be completely fulfilled by early 2021.
+Installation of the benches, one of which is 3.5 metres in length, was fully installed and completed in Spring 2021.